Getting To Tucson

 - Check the nonstop flights map.

-Local southern Arizona travelers choose TUS over the Phoenix airport because of its nearness, maneuverability, and parking convenience.
+Local southern Arizona travelers choose TUS over Phoenix Airport because of its nearness, maneuverability, and parking convenience.
 When you calculate the value of time, mileage, and higher parking rates, using the Phoenix airport loses its appeal.
 Especially when you consider Phoenix's lowest airfares are for flights that require the same connections you would make from Tucson – the only difference is you’re adding extra travel time — the two-hour drive between Tucson and Phoenix.

 - Nearby airport – no two-hour drive, especially when you’re tired and on your way home.

 - Nonstop flights to major cities in the U.S.